rrochati/rrochati/README.md

 - 👋 Hi, I’m @rrochati
-- 👀 I’m interested in full stack programming
+- 👀 I’m interested in DevOps, FinOps and infra as a code
-- 🌱 I’m currently learning JavaScript, Node.JS and Python
-- 💞️ I’m looking to collaborate on front end projects
 - 📫 How to reach me rrochati@gmail.com

 <!---